nahidalam/CarND-LaneLines-P1/writeup.md

 ### Reflection

 ###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+Description of the pipeline.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+The pipeline consisted of 4 steps.
+First, we blur the image with gaussian_blur

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...